 To wrap up

 Frankly, MailHog is a good tool for basic email testing.
 It’s quite easy to set up and provides a web UI.
-The tool is on the same level with MailCatcher, Fake SMTP, and other similar solutions.
-At the same time, MailHog loses out to Mailtrap in terms of enhanced functionality.
-That’s why you may encounter many comments from developers suggesting you should switch to Mailtrap.
-Perhaps you could also give that a shot?
+The tool is on the same level as MailCatcher, Fake SMTP, and other similar solutions.
+At the same time, MailHog loses out to Mailtrap Email Testing in terms of enhanced functionality.
+That’s why you may see many comments from developers suggesting you should switch to Mailtrap Email Testing.
+So, perhaps you should give this a try for yourself and see how you find it.
 Check it out, and good luck in your development endeavors.